janymuong/Computer-Science/ics2308-artificial_intelligence/README.md

 % check for dangerous prescriptions
 ?- dangerous_prescription(3).
-% expected: WARNING: 3 may have dangerous interaction/allergy with Aspirin
+% expected: WARNING: 3 may have dangerous interaction/allergy with aspirin
 ```

 ### **complex queries**